ALIEN: Battle of Los Angeles

 So there are also several civilians who say they don't know how many planes there are in total because they're just too high up in the air.

 They actually look like birds and they're too far for anyone to make out the sounds of their engines.
+Plus, it's in the middle of the night.

-Plus, it's in the middle of the night during the blackout, so it's extremely hard to see.
+during a blackout, so it's extremely hard to see.

-You guys get it, I could go on and on, but the point is that the reports are extremely conflicting.
+You guys get it.
+I could go on and on, but the point is that the reports are extremely conflicting.

 Nobody knows exactly what's happening, which only makes things scarier for everybody.